Reliquary of St. Maurus: Restoration

 The reliquary had decayed significantly after its decades of burial.
 The Czech authorities, after refusing to allow the relic's export and working to resolve ownership disputes, began an extensive restoration which lasted from 1991 by restorers from Prague's Museum of Applied Arts and preservation experts from the German town of Aachen.
 The restoration was complete in 2002 and the artifact was then returned to Bečov.
 The shrine has since been on public display in both the Bečov Castle and Prague Castle.

-Description

-The reliquary is a large chasse, or house-shaped casket, with a wooden structure covered by silver-gilt plates, with 12 small statues of saints, elaborate Romanesque metalwork ornamentation, and a number of gems, including engraved gems from earlier periods.

-The golden vessel is presumed to house some remains attributed to St. John the Baptist, Saint Timothy, with remains of Saint Maurus added later.